Financial-Times/o-ads/README.md

 An example of a valuable FT.com Audience Segment that can be derived via the ADM could be "Diplomats"; if a user's industry is known to be "Government or NGO" and the user is known to be frequently visiting the site from Brussels and reading articles related to the EU/ European commission or a frequent reader of the Brussels Blog section they may fall into the Diplomats segment.

 The **Interchange Module** allows the ADM functionality to integrate with an Ad Server (in the case of FT.com, this will be Google DFP).
-By integrating with the ad server, ad operations are able to target the audience segments identifeid by the ADM.
+By integrating with the ad server, ad operations are able to target advertising to to audience segments created in the ADM.

 See the [ADM User Guide](https://drive.google.com/viewerng/viewer?a=v&pid=sites&srcid=ZnQuY29tfGFkdmVydGlzaW5nLWVuYWJsZW1lbnR8Z3g6ZjIyZTBkZmQwZjkxOTc3&u=0) for more detailed information on the ADM functionality.